-Specifies the data value(s) to use in write operations.
+Specifies the data values to use in write operations.
 The interpretation of the value specified is controlled by the format qualifiers /DECIMAL, /OCTAL, /HEX, and /BINARY.
-If only one value is specified, the parentheses can be omitted.

-If the /DATA qualifier is omitted during a write operation, a zero data value is used for each repetition.
+If the /DATA qualifier is omitted during a write operation, a /DATA=0 is used.